LATAM Airlines Brasil: TAM (KK) joint operations with TAM (JJ)

-In August 1986, the company, under financial stress, went public and began floating stock in the market.
+Under financial stress, the company went public in August 1986, and began floating stock in the market.
 The same year, TAM – Transportes Aéreos Regionais (KK) acquired another regional airline, VOTEC, which operated in areas of northern and central Brazil.
 VOTEC was then renamed Brasil Central Linhas Aéreas.
 TAM and Brasil Central were both regional airlines and operated in different designated areas.
 They, however, operated as a consortium with integrated networks and fleet, with the most notable differences being the flight number IATA codes (whereas TAM had the IATA code KK, Brasil Central operated with the code JJ inherited from VOTEC), the different color schemes of the aircraft, and their designated areas of operation.
 In 1988, TAM flew its 3 millionth passenger.

 On May 15, 1990, the Brazilian Government lifted restrictions on operational areas of regional airlines allowing them to fly anywhere in Brazil.
 As a consequence, Brasil Central was renamed TAM - Transportes Aéreos Meridionais, acquired the same color scheme of TAM (KK) but maintained the IATA code JJ.

 In 2000, TAM (KK) was merged into TAM (JJ) and TAM (JJ) was renamed TAM Transportes Aéreos.
 The code JJ was maintained and the code KK was released back to IATA.

 Despite TAM's success in the market, it was evident the airline would not last long when competing against airlines such as Varig and VASP, both of which already possessed Boeing 737s in their fleet.
 Amaro then tried to buy VASP, which was about to be privatized and called the project "Revolution".
 Having lost the bid, he opted for slower growth with the gradual addition of new aircraft, re-dubbed "Evolution".